Instructor Resources for Accessibility Assistance

 • A student may need to take their test at a different time to accommodate the need for extended time or use of assistive technology.

-Our partners in the office of Instructional Systems Technology can assist with:
+Our partners in the office of Online Learning can assist with:

 • Brightspace accessibility (extending test time limits, etc.)